MIT Science Fiction Society: Society

 Guest speakers at meetings of the Society have included Hugo Gernsback (whose 1963 address to the Society has been published as "Prophets of Doom"), Frederik Pohl, John W. Campbell, Isaac Asimov, Hal Clement, and Larry Niven, and more recently John Scalzi and Charles Stross.
 The Society was instrumental in the first Boskone science fiction convention, in NESFA founding, and in the Noreascon in 1971, among others.
 The World Science Fiction Society, which sponsors the Hugo awards, is still located in Cambridge.

 Some past members include Durk Pearson, Rick Norwood, Al Kuhfeld, Bill Sarill, Whit Diffie, Geoffrey A. Landis, Erwin Strauss, and Guy Consolmagno.
 The Society has been mentioned in Laurence M. Janifer's The Counterfeit Heinlein: A Gerald Knave Science Fiction Adventure.

-Science fiction is an important literary genre to many members of the MIT community.
-The first computer game, Spacewar!, was developed at Project MAC by Steve Russell, Martin "Shag" Graetz, Wayne Wiitanen, and other fans of the Lensman series.

 The Society is informal in its operations, but has developed an elaborate pseudo-hierarchy with officer titles such as "Skinner", "Lord High Embezzler", and "Onseck".
 However, actual theft and vandalism are regarded as serious crimes, and strict security rules have developed to protect the collection, such as requiring that all backpacks, permanent markers, and pens be left at the library entrance.

 A MITSFS seal has been developed, which is a further modification of the modernized version of the MIT Official Seal.
 The figure on the left wears something resembling a space helmet on his head, and the figure on the right brandishes what looks like a ray gun.
 The latter figure may also have three legs.

 The greatest ongoing challenge for MITSFS is finding sufficient physical space for its tightly packed and ever-growing library collection.
-More than 45,000 books are crammed into less than 1700 sqft of space, and at times, portions of its collection must be stored offsite in a warehouse.
+More than 52,000 books and 14,000 magazines are crammed into less than 1700 sqft of space.